jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

 # "Checkpoints"

 There has been a time in which I want all my files to finish up to a certain rule before processing to the next rule.
-I don't know if this is the best way to do it???
-I could forsee errors if you call calling on specific file.
+I don't know if this is the best way to do this, but I have created a rule that requires all my files as in the `input` using `expand()` and had it create a blank file that the next rule downstream required as `input:`.
+I could forsee errors with this so be careful...

 # Dynamic/Checkpoints